maarcusvinicius/RickAndMorty-API/README.md

 ## 🎡 Functionalities

-- List of characters, with search by name.
+- List of characters, with search by name

-- Character details including image, name, species, genus, status and current location.
+- Character details including image, name, species, genus, status and current location

-- Opção para adicionar o personagem aos favoritos.
+- Opção para adicionar o personagem aos favoritos

-- Option to add character to favorites.
+- Option to add character to favorites

-- Responsive layout, which adapts to different screen sizes and mobile devices.
+- Responsive layout, which adapts to different screen sizes and mobile devices

 <br />